ccoutant/dwarf-locations/005-locations-on-stack.md

 - `DW_OP_const_type`

-For `DW_OP_constx`, change "size of a machine address" to "size of the generic type." [[[??? it's specifically meant for relocatable addresses, so perhaps this could stay as is.]]]
+For `DW_OP_constx`, change "size of a machine address" to "size of the generic type."

+For `DW_OP_const_type`, insert "a" after "The second operand is".

 The following operations that were in 2.5.2.1 are moved to Section 3.7 Memory Locations: